Bielefeld conspiracy

-The Bielefeld conspiracy (German: Bielefeldverschwörung or Bielefeld-Verschwörung, /de/) is a satirical conspiracy theory that claims that the city of Bielefeld, Germany, does not exist, and is instead an illusion propagated by various forces to distract or mislead the German public.
-First posted on the German Usenet in 1994, the conspiracy has since been mentioned in the city's marketing, and alluded to in a speech by former Chancellor Angela Merkel.
+The Bielefeld conspiracy (German: Bielefeldverschwörung or Bielefeld-Verschwörung, /de/) is a satirical conspiracy theory that claims the city of Bielefeld, Germany, does not exist, and is instead an illusion propagated by various forces to distract or mislead the German public.
+First posted on the German Usenet in 1994, the conspiracy has since been mentioned in the city's marketing, and alluded to in a speech by Chancellor Angela Merkel.

 Synopsis

 The theory proposes that the city of Bielefeld (population of 341,755 as of December 2021) in the German state of North-Rhine-Westphalia does not actually exist.
 Rather, its existence is merely propagated by an entity known only as SIE (German for "THEY"), which has conspired with the authorities to create the illusion of the city's existence.

 The theory is based on three questions: